Reginald Pinney: Divisional command

-The division remained in reserve until April 1918, when German forces attacked as part of the Spring Offensive.
-During the Battle of the Lys, the Portuguese Expeditionary Corps was effectively wiped out, leaving a two-mile wide gap in the British lines.
+The division remained in reserve until April 1918, when German forces attacked as part of their spring offensive.
+During the Battle of the Lys, the Portuguese Expeditionary Corps (CEP) was effectively wiped out, leaving a two-mile wide gap in the British lines.
 The 33rd was ordered into position, and Pinney personally commanded the divisional machine-gun battalion, which—with the assistance of various stragglers from retreating units—helped turn back a heavy German attack at the Battle of Hazebrouck on 12 and 13 April.
-For his service in April, Pinney, along with the commanders of the 12th, 55th and 61st Divisions, was appointed a Knight Commander of the Order of the Bath.
+For his service in April, Pinney, along with the commanders of the 12th, 55th and 61st divisions, was appointed a Knight Commander of the Order of the Bath (KCB).
 The 33rd was used to train the U.S. 30th Division through the summer, but went over to the offensive in September, seeing action at the Battle of the St Quentin Canal, the Battle of Cambrai, and the Battle of the Selle.
 At the Selle, Pinney organised a dawn attack with improvised bridges, allowing the 33rd to force a bridgehead and successfully clear the opposing bank in a short time.

-The division finished the war in the Sambre valley, and began demobilisation.
+The division finished the war, which ended due to the armistice of 11 November 1918, in the Sambre valley, and began demobilisation.
 In February 1919, with the division mostly demobilised, Pinney retired from the army, aged fifty-five, after thirty-five years service.

 Retirement

-Following the end of his army career, Pinney took up residence at Racedown Manor, in the village of Broadwindsor, Dorset, where he lived the life of a retired country gentleman.
-He became a Justice of the Peace and Deputy Lieutenant for the county, and served as its High Sheriff in 1923.
-He did not return to an active army post, though he was the Colonel of his old regiment, the Royal Fusiliers, 1924–33, and was Honorary Colonel of the Dorsetshire Coast Brigade, Royal Garrison Artillery (appointed 31 March 1921) and of the 4th (Territorial) Battalion of the Dorsetshire Regiment.
+Following the end of his career in the army, Pinney took up residence at Racedown Manor, in the village of Broadwindsor, Dorset, where he lived the life of a retired country gentleman.
+He became a justice of the peace and deputy lieutenant for the county, and served as its high sheriff in 1923.
+He did not return to an active army post, though he was the colonel of his old regiment, the Royal Fusiliers, from 1924 until 1933, and was honorary colonel of the Dorsetshire Coast Brigade, Royal Garrison Artillery (appointed 31 March 1921) and of the 4th (Territorial) Battalion of the Dorsetshire Regiment.

-Pinney died on 18 February 1943, survived by his wife and five of his children.
+Pinney died at the age of 79 on 18 February 1943, survived by his wife and five of his children.
 All three of his sons served in the Second World War; his eldest son, Bernard, was killed in action in November 1941, commanding J Battery Royal Horse Artillery at Sidi Rezegh in North Africa.
-His daughter Rachel was one of a group of women who, as "Ferguson's Gang", hit the headlines in the interwar years with masked appearances with bags of money to save properties for the National Trust.
+His daughter Rachel was one of a group of women who, as "Ferguson's Gang", hit the headlines in the interwar period with masked appearances with bags of money to save properties for the National Trust.
 A scholarship fund, to provide access to higher education for the children of Dorset ex-servicemen, was established in Pinney's name in June 1943, and remains in existence.